jpetazzo/dessine-moi-un-cluster/README.md

 kube-proxy --master http://localhost:8080
 ```

-We can now open a new pane in tmux, and now if we `curl` that service
+We can now open a new pane in tmux, and if we `curl` that service
 IP, it should get us to the NGINX page.

 How did we get there?
 Ah, we can dive into `iptables` to get an idea.